matomo-org/developer-documentation/docs/3.x/generated/Piwik/Settings/SystemSetting.md

 -  It accepts the following parameter(s):
     - `$name` (`string`) &mdash;
-       The setting's persisted name.
-Only alphanumeric characters are allowed, eg, `'refreshInterval'`.
+       The persisted name of the setting.
     - `$title` (`string`) &mdash;
-       The setting's display name, eg, `'Refresh Interval'`.
+       The display name of the setting.

 <a name="getname" id="getname"></a>
 <a name="getName" id="getName"></a>